 Travel by plane

-If you plan a trip to multiple countries, keep looking at the flight aggregator websites, but you should also consider other means of transportation.
-Besides having a different experience, you lower your carbon footprint.
+If you plan a trip to multiple countries, look at flight aggregator websites, such as Skyscanner, but also consider other means of transportation.
+Besides having a different experience, you might be able to lower your carbon footprint.

 Travel by train